build-on-aws/content/posts/A-gentle-Intro-to-Transformer-and-GenAI/A Gentle Introduction to Transformer Architecture and Relevance to Generative AI.md

 * The number of parallel self-attention mechanisms we could use which would better capture diverse patterns in the data, but would require more computational power.
 * The size of the feed-forward neural network.

-If you want to get started with transformer models, please have a look at the blog post below entitled: [Getting Started with Generative on AWS](https://aws.amazon.com/blogs/machine-learning/get-started-with-generative-ai-on-aws-using-amazon-sagemaker-jumpstart/)
+If you want to get started with transformer models, please have a look at this blog post  [Getting Started with Generative AI on AWS](https://aws.amazon.com/blogs/machine-learning/get-started-with-generative-ai-on-aws-using-amazon-sagemaker-jumpstart/)